sleepyjames/search/README.md

 ### Setting up thor-perusal

 Setting up thor-perusal is simple.
 Clone the repo into a folder in your project and make sure it's on your PATH.
-(Yes, it's not a typical Python package, but I can't see what could be simpler than this.)
+(Yes, it's not a typical Python package, but it might become one soon)

 ### The Film Model